 - Reduces sebum production

 It’s as if mineral sunscreens were made for skin affected by perioral dermatitis, eczema, psoriasis, or acne.

 Generally speaking, sunscreen adds moisture to your skin.
 So much so that many women use sunscreen in place of a moisturizer.
 So do moisturizers make perioral dermatitis worse?

 When you have perioral dermatitis many experts recommend moisturizing with oil-free or light moisturizers.
 Some even suggest avoiding all skincare to give your skin a ‘resting’ period.
-Additionally, avoiding moisturizers with lots of chemicals can be helpful.
+Of course, avoiding moisturizers with lots of chemicals is helpful.

 I’ve found the best moisturizers have natural ingredients that not only soothe the skin but nourish it as well.
 There was a time when I thought my moisturizer made my perioral dermatitis worse.
 But the truth was it didn’t affect my rash at all.
-The result of going without skincare only made me look older.
+The result of going without skincare only made my rash angrier.

 If your skin is dry and flaky from perioral dermatitis, calming it down with natural skincare is a good thing.

-Just like your moisturizer, sunscreen for perioral dermatitis needs to be pure, effective, and gentle.
-By avoiding harsh chemicals and nanoparticles your skin’s natural protection barrier can heal and stay intact.
+Just like your moisturizer, sunscreen for perioral dermatitis needs to hydrate and soothe.
+By avoiding harsh chemicals and nanoparticles your skin’s natural protection barrier can heal.